Pixel-Reactor/stratesys-technical-test-react-native/README.md

 ## Running Tests

-Test are builded with testing-library/react-native and jest to run them in the terminal:
+Test are built with testing-library/react-native and jest to run them in the terminal:
 ```bash
   npx jest